Joseph B. Soloveitchik: Boston

 In 1932, Soloveitchik emigrated to America and settled in Boston, where he referred to himself as "The Soloveitchik of Boston."

-In that year, he opened a yeshiva known as Heichal Rabbeinu Chaim HaLevi or the Boston Yeshivah.
-Initially it mainly served lay people and their children, but starting in 1939 it was augmented by advanced students and staff who had fled the outbreak of World War II in Europe.
+That year, he opened a yeshiva known as Heichal Rabbeinu Chaim HaLevi or the Boston Yeshivah.
+Initially, it mainly served lay people and their children, but starting in 1939, it was augmented by advanced students and staff who had fled the outbreak of World War II in Europe.

 Soloveitchik pioneered the Maimonides School, one of the first Hebrew day schools in Boston in 1937.
 When the school's high school was founded in the late 1940s, he instituted a number of innovations in the curriculum, including teaching Talmud to boys and girls studying in classes together.
 He involved himself in all manner of religious issues in the Boston area.
-He was at times both a rabbinical supervisor of kosher slaughtering - shechita - and an educator, gladly accepting invitations to lecture in Jewish and religious philosophy at prestigious New England colleges and universities.
-Rabbi Soloveitchik was also the head of Boston's Council of Orthodox Synagogues (also called the Vaad Ha'ir).
-His son-in-law, Isadore Twersky, was an internationally renowned expert on the writings of Maimonides, and succeeded Professor Harry Austryn Wolfson to the Nathan Littauer chair of Jewish History and Literature at Harvard University.
+He was at times both a rabbinical supervisor of kosher slaughtering—shechita—and an educator, gladly accepting invitations to lecture in Jewish and religious philosophy at prestigious New England colleges and universities.
+Soloveitchik was also the head of Boston's Council of Orthodox Synagogues (also called the Vaad Ha'ir).
+His son-in-law, Isadore Twersky, was an internationally renowned expert on the writings of Maimonides, and succeeded Harry Austryn Wolfson to the Nathan Littauer Chair of Jewish History and Literature at Harvard University.

 New York

-Soloveitchik succeeded his father, Moses (Moshe) Soloveichik, as the head of the RIETS rabbinical school at Yeshiva University in 1941.
-He taught there until 1986, when illness kept him from continuing, and was considered the top Rosh Yeshiva (never, however, a formally recognized position at YU) from the time he began teaching there until his death in 1993.
+Soloveitchik succeeded his father, Moses (Moshe) Soloveichik, as the head of the RIETS rabbinical school at Yeshiva University (YU) in 1941.
+He taught there until 1986, when illness kept him from continuing, and was considered the top Rosh Yeshiva—never, however, a formally recognized position at YU—from the time he began teaching there until his death in 1993.
 He was the first occupant of the Leib Merkin Distinguished Professorial Chair in Talmud and Jewish Philosophy at RIETS.

 He ordained over 2,000 rabbis, many of whom are among the leaders of Orthodox Judaism and the Jewish people today.
 In addition, he gave public lectures that were attended by thousands from throughout the greater Jewish community, as well as regular classes at other New York institutions.

 Soloveitchik advocated more intensive textual Torah study for Jewish women at the Stern College for Women, giving the first class in Talmud inaugurated at Stern College.
 He attracted and inspired many young men and women to become spiritual leaders and educators in Jewish communities worldwide.
-They, in turn, went out with the education of Yeshiva University to head synagogues, schools, and communities, where they continue to influence many Jews to remain - or become - committed to Orthodoxy and observance.
-Meir Kahane was highly influenced by his lectures.
+They, in turn, went out with the education of Yeshiva University to head synagogues, schools, and communities, where they continue to influence many Jews to remain—or become—committed to Orthodoxy and observance.